-The best warm start parameters for CADE: Adam optimizer for both initial classifier and active learning.
-For the autoencoder, initial learning rate 0.005, cosine annealing learning rate decay without restart, 200 initial training epochs.
-For both the autoencoder and MLP, 10\% of initial learning rate for warm start, and 25 warm training epochs.
+The best warm start parameters for CADE for the APIGraph dataset: Adam optimizer for both initial classifier and active learning; autoencoder: initial learning rate 0.001, cosine annealing learning rate decay without restart, 250 initial training epochs; active learning: for both the autoencoder and MLP, 5\% of initial learning rate for warm start, and 50 warm training epochs.
+For the AndroZoo dataset: Adam optimizer for both initial classifier and active learning; autoencoder: initial learning rate 0.001, cosine annealing learning rate decay without restart, 100 initial training epochs; active learning: for both the autoencoder and MLP, 1\% of initial learning rate for warm start, and 50 warm training epochs.